fboender/mcplayeredit/README.txt

 Features include:

 - Modifying the inventory.
+- Adding kits (collections of items) to the inventory.
 - Showing and moving the player and spawn point coordinates.
 - Setting the in-game time of day.
-- Bookmark locations and warp back to them.
+- Bookmark locations and warp back to them (works inter-dimensional).
-- Turn on/off Winter mode in the map.
+- Track your inventory in case of death.
 - Commandline history
 - Commandline tab-completion (only on GNU/Linux for now)